 Once this has been obtained, Legal Aid can be applied for.
 This will give you access to a lawyer who can assist you with your asylum application, helping you to organise your case and demonstrate that you have a well-founded fear of persecution.

 An asylum claim can take up to 180 days to process.
 During this time, you will continue to receive accommodation and subsistence from the government.
 In most circumstances, you will also be asked to attend an interview with the Home Office.

 Following the interview, you will be notified of the Home Office’s decision via a letter.
-If your application is granted, you will be legally classed as a refugee and will be free to access public funds.
+If your application is granted, you will be granted refugee status, legally classed as a refugee and will be free to access public funds.
 If it is rejected, you will have 30 days to appeal.

 How to apply for Legal Aid